ci1xgk/Fellowship_Webpage/Merewether.md

 ![image](/Figures/mer2.png)

-In the following, an an overview of LISFLOOD modeling environment is provided followed by a step-by-step guid for setting up and running the Merewether urban flooding test case.
+In the following, an overview of LISFLOOD modeling environment is provided followed by a step-by-step guid for setting up and running the Merewether urban flooding test case.

 #### [1.
 Data requirements, input files and their format](./Merewether1.md)